Welcome to Canada!

 There is also an option for working part-time as a security guard while you work at another job or attend school.

 Here are some things you need to know before you start applying for a security guard job.

 What new Canadians need to succeed in the security field

 As a newly arrived person in Canada, there may be some qualities that you don’t yet have that security guard employers are looking for.

 These are not difficult to overcome with a little hard work and determination.

-For any security position in a Canadian province or territory, you will need proper security training to secure a position as a security officer.
+For any security position in a Canadian province or territory, you will need proper security training to hold a valid security guard license.
+This is required to secure a position as a security guard.